FirelyTeam/firely-docs/vonk/features/auditing.rst

 Auditing
 ========

-Vonk can log access through the RESTful API for auditing purposes.
+Firely Server can log access through the RESTful API for auditing purposes.
 It has 3 features:

 #.
 Write requests and responses to a separate audit logfile.
 #.
 Include user id and name from the JWT token (if present) in the audit log lines.
 #.
-Write the audit information to AuditEvent resources in the Vonk Data database.
+Write the audit information to AuditEvent resources in the Firely Server Data database.

 All features can be enabled by including ``Vonk.Plugins.Audit`` in the pipeline.
 See :ref:`vonk_plugins_config` for details on how to do that.